ContionMig/MedicoIO/README.md

 # Backup & Restore Database
 ![backup](https://github.com/ContionMig/MedicoIO/blob/main/showcase/Screenshot_11-min.png?raw=true)
 Backing up and Restoring can be done within a single click.
 All backups are stored locally under `database/backups` with the creation timestamp.
 It does back up the entire database and restores it without the need to restart the server however, there aren't much of edge checks and error handling.
+There will be some issues with restoring with Flask reloader enabled.

 # Data Masking
 ![masking](https://github.com/ContionMig/MedicoIO/blob/main/showcase/Screenshot_3-min.png?raw=true)
 Extremely basic data masking blocks most of the sensitive information.
 It just displays the last 4 characters and 1st characters using Flask's filters.
 It is extremely basic but does get the job done.
-The user's ID is also generated using their NRIC which gets hashed however, it does exist encrypted in one other table.
+The user's ID is also generated using their NRIC which gets hashed however, it does exist encrypted in one other table `user_details`.

 # Database Encryption & Decryption